MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_03A_Working_with_Windows_PowerShell_Pipeline.md

 # Lab answer key: Using PowerShell pipeline

-## Exercise 1: Selecting, sorting, and displaying data
+## Exercise 1: Selecting, sorting, and displaying data using Powershell Binding

 ### Task 1: Display the current day of the year